PROFILE

 for development.
 President Yudhoyono reshuffled

-his Cabinet in December 2005, appointing former
+his cabinet in December 2005, appointing former

 Finance Minister Boediono as Coordinating

-Minister for Economic Affairs, and moving Sri
+Minister for Economic Affairs and moving Sri

 Mulyani Indrawati from the National Development

 Planning Agency to the Finance Ministry.
-In
+In May

-The Yudhoyono Administration has targeted
+The Yudhoyono administration targeted average

-average growth of 6.6% from 2004-2009 to reduce
+growth of 6.6% from 2004-2009 to reduce

 unemployment and poverty significantly.